 See below as 101 Mobility® Dallas shares which mobility solutions can make floor to floor travel in your two-story home safe and easy.

 - Stair Lift (also known as a chair lift) – A stairlift allows a person to safely travel from one level to the next in a seated position, significantly reducing the risks of falling.
 Stairlifts are incredibly useful for individuals who have the ability to transfer on and off the chair lift independently but still encounter difficulty climbing stairs.

 - Straight Stair Lift (for staircases with no turns or intermediate landings) – $3,000-$5,000

 - Curved Stair Lift (custom-made to match the dimensions of your staircase) – $9,000-$15,000

-2. Incline Platform Lift (also known as a wheelchair lift) – Are you looking for a way to get up or down the stairs while remaining in your wheelchair?
-An Incline Platform Lift (IPL) offers a solutions for wheelchair users who require assistance during transfers or would like to avoid unnecessary transfers.
-IPLs allow the user to drive their wheelchair, power chair or scooter onto a platform which then travels up the stairs at an incline, stops and provides an easy exit point at the top landing.
+- Incline Platform Lift (also known as a wheelchair lift) – Are you looking for a way to get up or down the stairs while remaining in your wheelchair?
+An Incline Platform Lift (IPL) offers solutions for wheelchair users who require assistance during transfers or would like to avoid unnecessary transfers.
+IPLs allows the user to drive their wheelchair, power chair, or scooter onto a platform which then travels up the stairs at an incline, stops, and provides an easy exit point at the top landing.

 - IPL (would allow an occupied wheelchair/scooter to traverse the stairs) – $20,000-$30,000